 Perhaps at times street children can become aggressive if you don’t oblige them by buying something off them.
 Just steer clear of them.

-Lastly, it’s hot and humid so it goes without saying to keep hydrated.
+People of often complain about the heat and humidity when visiting Angkor Wat, so it goes without saying to keep hydrated.

 Best Places to Book Your Trip

 The only place to get tickets or tours is from the ticket office in town.
 Do not trust anyone else who says they can book it for you!